micheleusuelli/micheleusuelli.github.io/README.md

 If you are interested in data science, you will find some material on this blog.
 I am Michele Usuelli and here you will find links to my books, articles and conference speechs.

 Coming from [Revolution Analytics](https://blog.revolutionanalytics.com/), one of the start-ups that [brought data science to Microsoft](https://www.zdnet.com/article/microsoft-finalizes-its-revolution-analytics-acquisition/), I joined Microsoft Consultancy Services.
 As a Lead Data Scientist, I helped defining the brand new role of Microsoft Data Scientist Consultant, working in a worldwide team.
 In my day-to-day job, I like designing data science engagements and facilitating the project delivery.
-To share material across the Microsoft, I had the role of EMEA lead for the Advanced Analytics Worldwide community.
+To share material across the Microsoft, I had the role of EMEA lead for the Advanced Analytics Worldwide Community.

 If you have any questions or simply want to get in touch, feel free to reach out to me on [LinkedIn](https://uk.linkedin.com/in/michele-usuelli-1b84b460).